AbstractVersion/ML-By-Stanford-University/week1/NotesWithKatex.md

 **Question**

-Suppose your email program wtacges which emails you do or do not mark as spam, and based on that learns how to better filter spam.
+Suppose your email program watches which emails you do or do not mark as spam, and based on that learns how to better filter spam.
 What is task T in this setting?

 _Answer:_ Classifying emails as spam or not spam.